The excluded minors for embeddability into a compact surface: Decomposing into planar graphs

 Note that $G'_F$ is planar by construction.
-It is easy to see that \labtequ{identify}{$G'_F$ remains planar if we identify any one pair of boundary vertices.} Indeed, all the boundary vertices of $G'_F$ lie on its outer face, and identifying a pair of vertices on the outer face of any plane graph results into a planar graph.
+It is easy to see that \labtequ{identify}{$G'_F$ remains planar if we identify any one pair of boundary vertices.} Indeed, all the boundary vertices of $G'_F$ lie on its outer face, and identifying a pair of vertices on the outer face of any plane graph results in a planar graph.

-By definition, $\cls{G_F}$ can be obtained from $G'_F$ by identifying each set of boundary vertices corresponding to $D_v$-sectors of the save $v\in V(H) \cap \partial F$ to one vertex.
+By definition, $\cls{G_F}$ can be obtained from $G'_F$ by identifying each set of boundary vertices corresponding to $D_v$-sectors of the same $v\in V(H) \cap \partial F$ to one vertex.
 As \eqref{identify} applies to one pair only, it is not enough to guarantee that $\cls{G_F}$ is planar.
 Therefore, we decompose it further as follows.

 For every face $F$ of $g$ as above, we pick a minimal forest $T_F$ in $G'_F$ \st\ any two boundary vertices that lie in the same component of $G'_F$ also lie in the same component of $T_F$.
 Since $\cb_F$ is finite, the existence of $T_F$ is easily guaranteed.
-Let $H':= H \cup \bigcup_F T_F$ be the union of $H$ with all these forests.
-Note that any face $F'$ of $H'$ is contained in a face $F$ of $H$.
+Recall that each boundary vertex $v_s$ corresponds to some vertex $v$ of $H$; we obtain $T'_F$ by replacing each $v_s\in \cb_F$ by its corresponding $v$.
+Let $H':= H \cup \bigcup_F T'_F$.
+Note that $T'_F$ is a subgraph of \G, hence so is $H'$.
+Moreover, $H'$ is connected since $H$ is.
+Easily, any face $F'$ of $H'$ is contained in a face $F$ of $H$.
 We repeat the above constructions to define $G'_{F'}$ and $\cls{G_{F'}}$ in analogy with $G'_{F}$ and $\cls{G_{F}}$.

 We claim that each component $C$ of $G'_{F'}$ contains at most two vertices of $\cb_F$.
 Indeed, any triple of vertices of $\cb_F \cap C$ would be contained in a subtree of $T_F$, which subtree would separate $F$ into three regions, none of which can contain the whole triple.